 Admitted students with a TOEFL/IELTS score less than the specified minimum requirement will need to register for the University's English for Academic Purposes (EAP) Program to help them attain the required higher TOEFL/IELTS score.
 (EAP courses are not transferable).
 Students will be placed in the appropriate level of the EAP program based on their IELTS or TOEFL score.
+For 2020-2021 academic year, the appropriate level of the EAP program is also determined by the score of CUD placement test due to non-availability of the English proficiency tests.

-Registered students in EAP are allowed to enrol in general education courses, in conjunction with the corresponding level of EAP.
+Registered students in EAP are allowed to enroll in general education courses, in conjunction with the corresponding level of EAP.